tirthajyoti-ghosh/weather-app/README.md

 ![Usage example](https://user-images.githubusercontent.com/57726348/88450206-d98d6900-ce6a-11ea-9256-f20becd92fe2.jpg)

-1. Enter city name and press `Enter` key.
+1. Enter the city name and press the `Enter` key.
 2. Weather data is displayed here.
 3. These are buttons to convert the temperature in their respective units.